lynnfaraday/aresmush.com/_root/tutorials/code/formatters.md

         paginator = Paginator.paginate(full_list, cmd.page, items_per_page)

-> **Tip:** Remember that the Ares [Command Format](/tutorials/code/commands) has a built-in way for the user to request multiple pages.
+> <i class="fa fa-info-circle"></i> **Tip:** Remember that the Ares [Command Format](/tutorials/code/commands) has a built-in way for the user to request multiple pages.
 The page number appears after the command root but before the switch.
 For example:  actors2 or jobs2/new.

 You can then call methods like: